CTHRU/Hitrava/README.md

 - Once downloaded, open the zip file and go to the "data/Motion path detail data & description" folder.
 - Extract the file "motion path detail data.json" from the zip file.
 Use this file in the --json command line option.
 This will generate both the original HiTrack files and the converted TCX files.

+Go to the [`'Upload and Sync Your Activities'`](https://www.strava.com/upload/select) page on the Strava website and log in to your account.
+Once logged in, use the 'Browse...' button on the page and select the converted TCX files (up to 25 at once) to import.

 ## Requirements
 - [`Python 3.7.3`](https://www.python.org/downloads/) or higher.